 Optimal Comfort

-Cuts adapted to various body types, adjustable straps, comfortable linings.
+Cuts adapted to various body shapes, adjustable straps, comfortable linings.

-Lean on your brand's values (sustainability, inclusivity, performance...) and concretely demonstrate how they translate into your products (materials, cuts, sizes, prices).
+Lean on your brand's values (durability, inclusivity, performance…) and concretely show how they translate into your products (materials, cuts, sizes, prices).

 Differentiation & Inclusivity